-- A. All GTAs and GRAs are required to register for 15 credit hours per term. - B. Each GTA is required to register for a minimum of 6 hours of MTH 5xx, MTH 6xx per term and a minimum of 21 credit hours of such courses per year. - C. GTAs whose duties include tutoring in MSLC may sign up for MTH 506 or 606. - D. Rules concerning non-blanket courses: - I. Each first year GTA and GRA must take three non-blanket numbered courses each term including two each term in the mathematics department. - II.
+- A. All GTAs and GRAs are required to register for 15 credit hours per term. - B. Each GTA is required to register for a minimum of 6 hours of MTH 5xx, MTH 6xx per term and a minimum of 21 credit hours of such courses per year. - C. GTAs whose duties include tutoring in MSLC may sign up for MTH 506 or 606. - D. Rules concerning non-blanket courses: - I. Each first year GTA and GRA must take at least two non-blanket numbered mathematics courses in the first Fall term of enrollment and three non-blanket numbered courses for the remainder of the first year including two each term in the mathematics department. - II.
 Each second year GTA and GRA must complete two non-blanket numbered courses each term including at least one in the mathematics department. - III.
 Each third and fourth year GTA and GRA must complete one non-blanket numbered course each term in the mathematics department, see section V for exceptions. - IV.
 Students who have not passed their prelim and are in their fifth or sixth year must complete two non- blanket numbered courses per year, see section V for exceptions. - V. PhD Students who have passed their prelim are not required to take any nonblanket courses. - VI.
 Students are encouraged to take as many core and elective courses as is important for their program of study. - E. Courses not on the student's program may be taken on a Pass/No Pass or S/U basis.